I Don't Want to Wait: Chart performance

+On the US Billboard Hot 100, "I Don't Want to Wait" spent 56 weeks within the top 100, peaking at No. 11 in January 1998.
+The single ranked at No. 10 on the Hot 100 year-end chart for 1998.
+In Canada, it is Cole's highest-charting single, peaking at No. 5 on the RPM 100 Hit Tracks chart, and it also reached No. 27 in Australia and No. 43 in the United Kingdom.

 Music video

 The music video for the song was directed by Mark Seliger and Fred Woodward.
-It was one of Cole's first videos, and was based on the concept of a woman who was immortal and had lovers in different time periods, all of whom died.
+It was one of Cole's first videos and is based on the concept of a woman who is immortal and had lovers in different time periods, all of whom have died.
 The cut of the video was originally in chronological order, but for unknown reasons, a cut that was out of order was more frequently aired which led to the directors taking their name off the video, replacing it with the common moniker Alan Smithee.